logic-for-hackers/spring-2015/idris/tutorial.md

 Now, instead of just toying around with integers, let's make some types of our own.
-At this point it's going to be beneficial to restart Idris with the command line option `--noprelude` in order to not automatically import a bunch of things with the same names as things we are about to write.
+At this point it's going to be beneficial to restart Idris with the command line option `--noprelude` (so `idris --total --noprelude`) in order to not automatically import a bunch of things with the same names as things we are about to write.
 Now we'll delete our silly `addOne` and start fresh by defining natural numbers.

 ```idris
 data N : Type where